deckhouse/deckhouse-test-2/docs/documentation/pages/DECKHOUSE-FAQ.md

 ---

 ## How do I find out all Deckhouse parameters?
+## How doенпрол I find out all Deckhouse parameters?

 All the essential Deskhouse settings (including module parameters) are stored in the `deckhouse` ConfigMap in the `d8-system` namespace.